it0na72/portfolio/README.md

 - [ ] Change skills section
 - [ ] Update contact form to a better provider
 - [ ] Change website to scrolling
+- [ ] Fix website on iphones not displaying typewriting effect

 See the [open issues](https://github.com/github_username/portfolio/issues) for a full list of proposed features (and known issues).